jdetok/web/README.md

 full stack repo
 written/maintained by Justin DeKock (jdeko17@gmail.com)

+# TODO: random player button -> use random number within len(players) to pick a random player

 /api contains the main http server/router & all endpoints /internal contains several tools for backend/internal use
  - /db to interact with mariadb